nickrigby/nickrigby.github.io/_posts/2017-02-11-deploying-magento-2-with-composer-and-envoyer.markdown

 title:  "Deploying Magento 2 with Composer and Envoyer"
 date:   2017-02-11 20:43:45 -0400
 categories: magento deployment envoyer
+excerpt: In this post, I'll show you how to deploy Magento 2 the right way, using Composer and Envoyer, and zero(ish) downtime.
 comments: true
 ---
 Magento 2 offers significant improvements over Magento 1 in many areas, with one particular highlight being the ability to manage your code with [composer](https://getcomposer.org).
 If you're not familiar with composer, it's a dependency manager for PHP, meaning all of your code dependencies can be defined in a single JSON file, which results in a much lighter footprint when it comes to version control.